larsmew/exome_analysis/README.md

 A script to automaize pipeline versions and updates for easy and systematic documentation of programs, files and tools used for the analysis.

+Major 1.5 Update:

+- Added support for python 2 and 3 packages, and R packages
+- Added semi-working support for conda environments (with special treatment of py2 environment currently)

 Version 1 includes the following functionality:

 - Update pipeline_version.txt describing the pipeline files, Snakefile version and conda packages.